 - Dust and wash down all interior doors.

 - Clean out and reorganize the linen closet.
-Repair fraying towels and washcloths, or throw them out and replace.
+Repair fraying towels and washcloths, or throw them out and replace them.

-- With a vacuum brush, remove hair stuck to walls and ceiling by hair dryers and hair spray.
+- With a vacuum brush, remove hair stuck to walls and ceiling with hair dryers and hair spray.

 - Inventory the medicine cabinet and toss expired medicines.

-- Defrost freezer (if needed) and wash out refrigerator.
+- Defrost the freezer (if needed) and wash out the refrigerator.
 Toss out expired foods.

 - Remove screen on stove fan and wash.
 Clean oven and soak stove rings and drip pans.